eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

 <!-- cat: void m(Integer x) { -->
     if (x>100) { print("big"); }
 <!-- cat: } -->

+(The reason for this is that an expression can being with an opening brace, for example, `{"hello", "world"}`, so optional braces in control structures would be ambiguous to the parser.)

 OK, so here are the examples.